What It’s Like to Take Lessons in the Alexander Technique

 What Will Happen if You Take Lessons?

-One day, after a series of lessons, you will be able to stand comfortably for long periods of time with equal weight placed on both legs (most people shift their weight uncomfortably from one leg to the other), and this will benefit your sacroiliac joints more than you know.
+One day, after a series of lessons, you will be able to stand comfortably for long periods of time with equal weight placed on both legs (most people shift their weight uncomfortably from one leg to the other).

 One day, even if you’ve become a slacker about your cardio exercise routine, you’ll notice that it takes no effort at all to climb a hill – that’s because you have learned to breathe more deeply and use less effort to reach a goal.

 One day, and best of all, the muscles in your lumbar spine will be much more relaxed.
-You will be able to lie on the floor and not have a gap between your lower back and the floor.
-As far as I am concerned , the permanent relaxation of the lower back is one of the best reasons to take lessons.
+In my opinion, this is one of the best reasons to study the Alexander Technique.

 To know when we are wrong is all that we shall ever know in this world. -- F. M. Alexander